Menu Close

 Preparation

-One big difference in setup procedure when preparing for a compensated nut is to compensate the saddle for the 12th or 14th fret to be in tune with the 2nd fret – not with the open string!
+One big difference in setup procedure when seeking better intonation, is to compensate the saddle for the 12th or 14th fret to be in tune with the 2nd fret – not with the open string!
 This method results in the saddle being well adjusted to all the positions of the fret board, rather than to a likely-out-of-tune open string.
 Open string out of tune?
 Yes – think about it – once the saddle is adjusted to the fret board, it makes more sense to think of the open string, not the fretted notes, as being out of tune.
-(Later, we will correct the open string to first fret, with nut compensation.)
+(Later, nut compensation, will correct the open string pitch to be in tune with the lower frets.)

 Setup Elements